tytydraco/yessleep/out/A_Cryptid_Killed_My_ExBest_Friend_Part_6.md

 &#x200B;

 So now we’re back at the hotel.
 We’ll be meeting another guy during the upcoming week to buy some guns from him.
 Then we’re going to try and find that tree.
 If new information comes to our attention, I’ll post about it.

 &#x200B;

 &#x200B;

 I guess we’re going to go face it finally.
 The thought of it is already frightening enough.
 What scares me, even more, is the fact I don’t know what are chances are against this thing.
 Even though Jake couldn’t hurt it, maybe with enough firepower, we can put this fucking thing down.
 If anyone has any ideas that can help us, we’re open to them.

 &#x200B;

 &#x200B;

 Otherwise, if I don’t post again, you'll all know what [happened](https://www.reddit.com/r/StoriesFromRose/) to [us.](https://twitter.com/RoseBlack2222)

+&#x200B;

+[https://www.reddit.com/r/nosleep/comments/vvjyd5/a\_cryptid\_killed\_my\_exbest\_friend\_finale/](https://www.reddit.com/r/nosleep/comments/vvjyd5/a_cryptid_killed_my_exbest_friend_finale/) (They tried their best.)